john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

     * We use our own social milieu to make inferences about how people we don’t know live their lives.
 Those in richer neighbourhood perceive the income distribution as fairer than it really is and are thus less likely to support policies addressing the wealth gap
     * Social circles strongly influence our beliefs and behaviours.
 People will ignore objective facts if everyone else around them opposes them
     * We feel good when others agree with us and bad when they disagree, motivating us to try to influence disagreeing others, and if that fails to stop communicating with them altogether
-* A combination of exposure to dangerous ideas, either by the media or social contacts (think excessive nationalism or denigrating entire ethnic groups), belief updating in the form of accepting a dangerous idea if it aligns with personal experiences and is supported by those we value, and network updating in the form of ceasing socialization with those of differing views---lead to the threat of terrorism
+* A combination of exposure to dangerous ideas, either by the media or social contacts (think excessive nationalism or denigration of entire ethnic groups); belief updating in the form of accepting a dangerous idea if it aligns with personal experiences and is supported by those we value; and network updating in the form of ceasing socialization with those having differing views all lead to the threat of terrorism

 ### What can Mother Nature teach us about managing financial systems?
 * Life’s remarkable robustness is in large part dependent on variation; systems that suppress or lose their diversity are prone to collapse